bmurtagh/simple_restful_api/README.md

 ####Note:

-* All request URLs are escaped and lowercase.
+* All request URIs are escaped and lowercase.

 ## POST